vadimv/server-components/README.md

 ```
 ### UI components

-Actually, pages are composed of components of two kinds:
+Pages are composed of components of two kinds:
-- views
+- Views
-- stateful components
+- Stateful components

 A view is a pure function from an input state to a DOM fragment's definition.